ALANOODLE'S SCALE MODEL PORTFOLIO

 "Intercoolers", before and after modification.

-After the grooves in the "shuttle craft hangar deck" were filled in, I finished assembling the model as per the instructions.
-All the sub-assembly circuitry was routed to the secondary hull and connected to a 1/8" phone jack, which was placed at the bottom of the secondary hull.
-This power jack would double as the model's mounting hole.
-The entire secondary hull would be reinforced with A&B epoxy putty so that the phone jack alone could support the top-heavy model's weight.
-After testing the system with a six volt DC adapter, I closed up the secondary hull and sealed up the model.
+After the grooves in the "shuttle craft hangar deck" were filled in, assembly of the model was completed as per the kit's instructions.
+All the sub-assembly circuitry was routed to the secondary hull and connected to a 1/8" phone jack which was placed at the bottom of the secondary hull, close to the model's center of gravity.
+This power jack would double as the model's mounting point.

 Before